Whimsy Stick

 Commonly Asked Questions

-Interactive Dog Toy for Large Dogs — FAQ
+Interactive Dog Toy for Large Dogs FAQ

 What makes a flirt pole better than other interactive dog toys for large breeds?+

-5–10 minutes is enough for most large dogs.
+5 to 10 minutes.
 Short, intense sessions that end with a deliberate cool-down produce better results than long, unstructured play.
-Always let the dog catch and win before you end the session — this completes the predatory loop and is key to the calming effect.
+Always let the dog catch and win before ending.
+This completes the predatory loop and is key to the calming effect.

 The toy isn’t the problem.
+The category is.

-Your large dog needs a toy that
+Your large dog needs a tool that

 speaks their neurological language.